THE FARMER FIELD RESEARCH UNITS

 FFRUs promote a virtuous process that includes marginalised and/or abandoned lands and existing agricultural lands into novel best practices aimed to increase yield potential through active participation, collaboration, cooperation between researchers, farmers and stakeholders.

-The ambition of the FFRUs is to set up a virtuous process of permanent dialogue between stakeholders through the use of virtual and material research/relational platforms.
+FFRUs are intended to set up a virtuous process of permanent dialogue between stakeholders through the use of virtual and material research/relational platforms.
 FFRUs aim to find a balance between the needs of communities related to economic support, social fairness and environmental protection through the sustainable use of available resources (natural, human, financial etc.).
 Permanence beyond the project time as well as identification of FFRUs as a new operating model will be the greatest ambition.

 Critical Issues of the Study Areas